nheron/droolsonboarding/gettingStarted/brmsruntime.md

 An alternative of this architecture is to implement the runtime directly in the application A.

 ## Architecture using 6.4 version and drools API

 In the 6.x serie, the Guvnor tool was replaced by what was called workbench and now Business Central.
 We shall call it kie-wb.
 It is possible to take the same architecture using the drools API and the kie-wb.
 There are now two possibilities

-* as the business central is a maven repository, rebuild the runtime (or application if the runtime is embedded) with the new package version.
+* as the business central is a maven repository, rebuild the runtime \(or application if the runtime is embedded\) with the new package version.
 * In the runtime dynamically add to the java classpath the new jar of the rules package each time there is a new version.
 *

 ## using kie-server and kie-wb together

 In the 6.x version, a new component was introduced called kie-server.
-It wraps all we described in previous step in is integrated with the workbench.
+It wraps all we described in previous step and is integrated with the workbench.
 The new architecture looks like the previous one :

 ![](BRMS runtime tutorial/kie-architecture.jpg)

 * Each kie-server calls the kie-wb at startup and declares itself
 * From the kie-wb, it is possible to create kie-container in the desired kie-server.
 * This kie-container contains one maven artifact defined in the kie-wb for one version.
 * All this is linked together using maven configuration and all related features but all is done for us.
-You just say I want this artifact in this version (it must be built before of course) and that is all.
+You just say I want this artifact in this version \(it must be built before of course\) and that is all.
 * The kie-container exposes a basic rest service that has the same signature as the API we used in the drools tutorial : insert object, fire all rules etc..
 * The application A calls the drools API remotely and does not have to take care of new rule version deployment.

-Out of the box, the new drools tooling in version 6.4 offers us an authoring tool with a runtime ready to work/deploy a drools set of rules in a maven package.
+Out of the box, the new drools tooling in version 6.4 offers us an authoring tool with a runtime ready to work\/deploy a drools set of rules in a maven package.

-Which is even better is that as well the authoring tool (kie-wb) or the execution server (kie-server) can be extended.
+Which is even better is that as well the authoring tool \(kie-wb\) or the execution server \(kie-server\) can be extended.

 In this tutorial we are going to present an example of each case.